nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * The data file can be found in `data/addressbook.json` in the home folder where checkUp's `jar` file is stored.
 * Care needs to be taken to follow data storage formats properly, or else the application will **reject** the data file.

+### Keyboard Shortcuts
+* Similar to other CLI interfaces, CheckUp supports a few keyboard shortcuts:
+  * Navigate past commands with the `UP` and `DOWN` arrow keys.
+  * Clear the text currently in the command box with `Ctrl + Shift + C` .

 --------------------------------------------------------------------------------------------------------------------

 ## FAQ